4:30 – Doors Open

-Every year, we have a benefit auction of handcrafted heirloom-quality items made here at the museum.
+Every year, we have a live benefit auction of handcrafted heirloom-quality items made here at the museum.
 These include beautiful art and craft items as well as collector-quality items.
 It’s not just a great time, but it also benefits Landis Valley Museum’s efforts to preserve our local German immigrant history with living history interpretation of an authentic crossroads village of the early 1800s here in Lancaster County.
 It also supports the other education and farm-related services we provide to the community.

 The featured item this year is a handmade, custom-crafted reproduction of a pre-revolution “fowler” smooth bore rifle.